hpcleuven/Linux-scripting/README.md

 - Understanding and writing short Linux scripts
 - Getting familiar to expressions, shell functions
 - Being able to write a script using logic structures (test, sequence, decision, loop)

+## Reminder
+If you are planning to use your VSC account during hand-on sessions and you already asked for the vsc-account and created a key-pair, in order to speed up the vsc-account use during the practical exercise, please bring your private key with you (on your laptop or on your usb-stick) to be able to login.
+If you lost it or you do not remember the passphrase associated with it - we will assist you in creating a new key pair.

+If you do not have KU Leuven ID (e.g. u-, r- or s- number), please contact us (mag.selwa@kuleuven.be) so that we can create a temporary account for you, with which you will be able to login on computers used during hands-on sessions or use wifi on your own laptop.